- 0 minutes to read

 Important

-You must restart the Nodinite Pickup Logging Service for configuration changes to take effect.
+When you are done editing the configuration, you must restart the Nodinite Pickup Logging Service for configuration changes to take effect.

-SQL Server table
+SQL Server Table

 If you use a Microsoft SQL Server database to store Log Events, your custom logging solution must define the following LogEvents table: